pritamrangari27/webApplicationDevelopmentClub-IOIT/README.md

 # Web Application Development Club

 A professional, high-performance website for the Web Application Development Club at AISSMS IOIT, Pune.
-Built with Next.js (frontend) and Node.js/Express (backend).
+Built with Next.js and Node.js/Express (backend).

 ## 🚀 Live Demo